Leadership Ensemble

 Jeanne continues to teach and direct all year long for Traveling Players, including directing Shakespeare Troupe in the summer.
 In her 36-year teaching career, Jeanne has taught for The Folger Shakespeare Library, Catholic University, University of Maryland-Baltimore County, Loyola University (MD), Chapin School (NYC), and Interlochen Center for the Arts (MI), where she directed the Shakespeare program.
 Jeanne has worked in camping for 37 years, directed two other camps, and is a certified Camp Director (American Camp Association) and Instructor with the American Red Cross.

 Often doubling as choreographer and sound designer, Jeanne has directed over a hundred theatrical productions.
-Recent productions include Hamlet, Romeo and Juliet, Commedia Christmas Carol (her own adaptation), Comedy of Errors, Hecuba (Kenneth McLeish’s translation of Euripides), Taming of the Shrew, Antigone by Jean Anouilh (based on Sophocles), Dust by Sarah Daniels, and Cymbeline.
+Recent productions include Cymbeline, Hamlet, Romeo and Juliet, Commedia Christmas Carol (her own adaptation), Comedy of Errors, Women of Troy and Hecuba (Kenneth McLeish’s translations of Euripides), Taming of the Shrew, Antigone by Jean Anouilh (based on Sophocles), and Dust by Sarah Daniels.

 An expert in mask, Commedia dell’Arte, and physical training for actors, Jeanne has presented workshops at the National Conference of the American Alliance for Theater & Education (AATE).
 She holds an MA in Theater from the University of Wisconsin-Madison and an MFA in Directing from Catholic University.